 October to March is the best time to travel to Rajasthan.
 Expect warm and sunny weather, perfect for exploring and relaxing.
 Please note that hotels are at their busiest over the Christmas and New Year period.
 December and January can have very cool mornings and evening and we suggest taking some warm clothing.
 Whilst temperatures in the desert areas are always hot in the daytime, they become some of the coolest areas of the state once the sun goes down.
 It’s also normal to expect some fog in the major cities of northern Rajasthan in December and January.

-Call us on to start planning your vacation to Samode Haveli or take a look at our itineraries to Rajasthan
+Call us on to start planning your holiday to Samode Haveli or take a look at our itineraries to India

 Tucked away in the heart of the old part of Jaipur, Samode Haveli is a majestic 150-year old mansion oozing charm and character.
 Samode Haveli is ideal for those looking for an intimate, heritage and boutique retreat in a great location.

 Samode Haveli is a 150-year-old merchant’s house located within the old walled city of Jaipur.
 Originally built by Rawal Sheo Singh, a Prime Minister in the royal court, the house and gardens have been intimately restored and offer a charming yet rustic stay in Jaipur.

 The hotel has 50 rooms each of them different, ranging from elegantly furnished suites to uncomplicated double rooms.
 Rooms boast mosaics and painted arches and are decorated with old hunting photographs, family portraits, and other historic artefacts giving you a glimpse of what royal life was like.
 Amenities include a well-stocked minibar, coffee and tea makers and satellite TV.
 The en-suite bathrooms offer a range of organic toiletries.